 Cricut Vs Silhouette Comparison – Which Cutting Machine Is the Better?

 Both the Silhouette Cameo 4 and the Cricut Maker can wide range of materials.
 And when I say a variety of materials, I’m serious.

 The Cricut Maker or Silhouette Cameo 4, unlike older machines, can cut over 300 types of materials from paper to thicker materials like fabric, felt, and even wood.

-We’ll get more into that later, but, needless to say, there’s a lot of things the Cricut Maker can cut and the Silhouette Cameo 4, too.
+We’ll get more into that later, but, needless to say, there are a lot of things the Cricut Maker can cut and the Silhouette Cameo 4, too.

 Both the Silhouette 4 and the Maker have the ability to be used via USB cable and Bluetooth, so you can print and cut super easily using a computer or a tablet (even if the tablet doesn’t accept USB.

 So you don’t even have to be corded, which is a great plus to me.
 But we still have yet to determine Cricut vs Silhouette.

 And, both the Cricut and the Silhouette have online sites where you can access designs to make your digital crafts, modify your own designs and send the files to the cutting machine easily.